pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_3/index.md

 tailscale exit-node list
 ```

-Choose an ip close to you and run:
+Choose an ip or run `tailscale exit-node suggest`.

 ```
-sudo tailscale set --exit-node=the_ip_choosen --exit-node-allow-lan-access=true
+sudo tailscale set --exit-node=the_ip_choosen
 ```

 After waiting 5 minutes you can use `curl ipinfo.io` to check where you public IP is: